monwara98/viagogo-coding-challenge/README.md

 2. How would you change your program if you were working with a much larger world size?

-I would modify my code so that it would be more precise in the sense where the x and y coordinates as well as the price of the tickets are allowed to be decimal (i.e. double).
-I would have multiple constructors in the Coordinate class so that there would be an option for a Coordinate to have no events.
+I would modify my code so that it would be more precise in the sense where the x and y coordinates as well as the price of the tickets and the distance between 2 points are allowed to be decimal (i.e. double).
+I would have multiple constructors in the Coordinate class so that there would be an option for a Coordinate to have no events as well as one or more.
+I would write some test cases in the .cpp file that would enable me to check my progress as I go along.